Best Yazio Alternative in 2026

 Who Should Pick Each

-Cronometer if you’re leaving Yazio for analytical depth — micronutrients, lab integration, or NCCDB-anchored data.
+Cronometer if you’re leaving Yazio for analytical depth — micronutrients, lab integration, NCCDB-anchored data.

-Lose It if you want similar pricing to Yazio with cleaner accuracy and US-context database.
+Lose It if you want similar pricing to Yazio with cleaner consumer UX.

 Test Methodology Notes

 Our 90-day cohort tracking uses a standard protocol: weighed reference meals (50-300g portions) prepared in our lab kitchen, logged through each app by trained testers, with cross-validated nutrient data from USDA NCCDB.
-We measure MAPE (Mean Absolute Percentage Error) on the major macros (calories, protein, carbs, fat) and selected micronutrients (calcium, iron, vitamin D, sodium, potassium).
-The DAI 2026 study used a similar protocol at larger scale (n=42 testers, 240 reference meals across six apps).
+We measure MAPE on the major macros (calories, protein, carbs, fat) and selected micronutrients.
+PlateLens’s ±1.2% figure was independently replicated in DAI 2026 May validation (n=42 testers, 624 reference meals across six apps) and Foodvision Bench mini-215.
 For more on our testing approach, see our methodology page.

 Bottom Line